maxhoesel-ansible/ansible-collection-smallstep/roles/step_acme_cert/README.md

 ##### `step_acme_cert_certfile`/`step_acme_cert_keyfile`
 - Details about the cert/key files on disk
 - Is a dict with the following elements:
   - `path`: Absolute path to the cert/key file.
 Defaults to `/etc/ssl/step.crt|step.key`.
-The directory must already exist.
+The directory must already exist and the user must have write access
   - `mode`: File mode for the cert/key file.
 Defaults to `644` for the cert and `600` for the key
   - `owner`/`group`: Owner and group of the file.
 Defaults to `step_acme_cert_user`.